 With PSD2 and GDPR now in action, questions are being raised about whether this was a success for the payments market and whether legacy structures need to be shaken up as the status of real-time payments and open banking initiatives in Europe become complicated.

-Traditional payment firms will need to compete with Google, Apple, Facebook, Amazon and Alibaba as they figure out the best way to deliver API-based payment services, in an open ecosystem, especially when the suite of tools that artificial intelligence offers is being leveraged by Big Techs.
-Payments firms will need to invest in cash management processes to provide newer and more innovative solutions for liquidity, payments and electronic banking, if they want to survive.
+Traditional payment firms will need to compete with Google, Apple, Facebook, Amazon and Alibaba as they figure out the best way to deliver API-based payment services, in an open ecosystem, especially when the suite of tools that Big Techs are leveraging artificial intelligence offers.
+Payments firms will need to invest in cash and compliance management processes to provide newer and more innovative solutions for liquidity, payments and electronic banking if they want to survive.

 For many businesses, the pandemic created challenges when recruiting or retaining talent, not least because the market appears to be far more fluid since home or hybrid working has become more prevalent.
-Firms have had to adapt quickly with limited resources to digitise their hiring processes whilst ensuring regulatory compliance is maintained.
-As remote working becomes the new norm, companies need to invest heavily in digital and remote employee onboarding tools to help improve efficiency and continue business-as-usual.
+Firms have had to adapt quickly with limited resources to digitise their hiring processes whilst ensuring regulatory compliance requirements are met and maintained.
+As remote working becomes the new norm, companies need to invest heavily in digital and remote employee onboarding tools to help improve efficiency and continue business as usual.

 Since the UK’s exit from the EU, there is greater regulatory pressure to ensure ongoing Right to Work compliance by the Home Office.

-Those organisations who place customer experience high on their agenda when implementing risk management solutions, are far more likely to see an increase in customer satisfaction, improvements in operational efficiency and a reduction in their time to revenue.
+Those organisations that place customer experience high on their agenda when implementing risk management solutions are far more likely to see an increase in customer satisfaction, improvements in operational efficiency and a reduction in their time to revenue.

 So, what do we conclude from all this?